- Home

 A Data Protection Impact Assessment (DPIA) is an essential part of VMS’ accountability and legal obligations as a project which processes the personal data of citizens in Northern Ireland.

 This document aims to articulate the why, what, who, how of VMS data processing, and covers many areas.
-It has been updated in October 2023 to include data transfer from the NI Child Health System (CHS) to VMS only.
+It has been updated in September 2024 to include the addition of Pertussis and RSV vaccinations.

 The DPIA is a tool used by project leads to assess, understand and set out appropriate mitigations for any data protection and privacy risks associated with VMS processing.
 These assessments have helped and continue to ensure privacy by design within VMS.